github/developer.github.com/content/v3/oauth.md

 %>
 <%= json :oauth_access %>

-## Create new, or return existing authorization
+## Get-or-create an authorization for a specific app

-To create a new authorization for an OAuth application, only if an authorization for that application doesn't already exist for the user, you can use the `PUT` method.
-This will return the token for this application if it exists, or create one if it doesn't.
+This method will create a new authorization for the specified OAuth application, only if an authorization for that application doesn't already exist for the user.
+It returns the user's token for the application if one exists.
+Otherwise, it creates one.

     PUT /authorizations/:client_id

 ### Input

+client_id
+: **String** - The 20 character OAuth app client key for the app that is requesting the token.

 client_secret
 : **String** - The 40 character OAuth app client secret for which to create the